Mahmoud-Elshahatt/code-with-mahmoud/README.md

 ## Files / الملفات

 - `index.html` — the entire website (HTML + CSS + JavaScript, all in one file).
-- `instructor.jpg` — *(optional)* your profile photo.
+- `instructor.jpg` — your profile photo.
 If missing, the page falls back to your initials.
 - `README.md` — this file.

 Everything else (fonts, icons, the Vodafone & InstaPay logos, the favicon) is built into `index.html`.